Dunes 101: Where are the Indiana Dunes beaches?

 - Watch out for those pesky community parking rules.
 The towns of Beverly Shores and Porter have private lots that require parking permits.
 There is also no parking allowed along the side of the road.

-- The National Lakeshore allows alcohol on all of their beaches except West Beach.
+- The National Park allows alcohol on all of their beaches except West Beach.
 The State Park does not allow alcohol on its beach anywhere.

-- Glass bottles of any kind are not allowed on any National Lakeshore beach or the State Park beach.
+- Glass bottles of any kind are not allowed on any National Park beach or the State Park beach.

 - Pets can hang out with you at every beach except the swimming areas of the State Park beach and West Beach.
 Make sure they’re leashed!